-Jason Russell is Coordinator of the Master of Arts in Work and Labor Policy.
+Jason Russell is a Professor in the School for Graduate Studies.
 His research interests are on work, labor, and capital in the twentieth century.
+You can learn more about Professor Russell at https://workinglife.ca/.

 Degrees